ladiesman218/tutoreasymanagenew/Readme.md

-For depoly service to remote server, check markdown file named `Deploy with Docker.md`
+For depoly service to remote server, check markdown file named `Deploy with Docker.md` All sorting is done on server side, eg: stages for a course are sorted by their names for now, chapters for a stage are sorted by the first appearence of an int value in their names.

 PDF editing:
 1. PDF expert could do editing(verified), Adobe acrobat reader can do editing and link target verification in one place(and easier, without the url encode steps)